Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Introduction

-One of the first proposals for a QSL was the bosonic analogue of the fractional quantum Hall state, i.e. a \textit{chiral} ground state without simple spin order in a system with broken time-reversal (TR) symmetry, suggested by Kalmeyer and Laughlin \cite{Kalmeyer1987}.
-This state is fully gapped and its topological character can be detected by measuring a many-body Chern number.
-Inspired by recent experimental work \cite{Lienhard2020} we here discuss a realization of a topological QSL again using Rydberg atoms on a honeycomb lattice as shown in Fig.~\ref{fig:RydbergHaldane_allHopping}.
-Different from \cite{Semeghini2021} the spin degree of freedom is formed by two Rydberg states of the atoms.
+Inspired by recent experimental work \cite{Lienhard2020} we here {\resubmark propose and analyze a lattice spin model, based on Rydberg atoms on a honeycomb lattice as shown in Fig.~\ref{fig:RydbergHaldane_allHopping}, where the competition between nearest and next-nearest $XY$ spin couplings leads to frustration.} Different from \cite{Semeghini2021} the spin degree of freedom is formed by two Rydberg states of the atoms.
 The spin can hop from one lattice site to the next by dipolar exchange interactions.
-As shown in \cite{Lienhard2020}, in such systems spin-orbit coupling induced by an external magnetic field explicitly breaks time-reversal and chiral symmetry and leads to a density-dependent, second-order complex hopping of Rydberg excitations which competes with the direct hopping.
+As shown in \cite{Lienhard2020}, in such systems spin-orbit coupling induced by an external magnetic field explicitly breaks time-reversal and chiral symmetry and leads to a density-dependent, second-order complex hopping of excitations \cite{Goerg2019} which competes with the direct hopping.
 The strength of the complex hopping can be modified by tuning the energy separation between the Rydberg states.
 Different from \cite{Semeghini2021} the Hamiltonian describing the system conserves the number of excitations, i.e. it has $U(1)$ symmetry, and we here consider half filling.
-We study the system using numerical simulations performing exact diagonalization (ED) on small lattices with up to 28 lattice sites with periodic boundary conditions using different cluster shapes.
+We study the system using numerical simulations performing exact diagonalization (ED) on small lattices with {up to 30 lattice sites} with periodic boundary conditions using different cluster shapes.

-If the effects of quantum fluctuations on the complex hopping are neglected, i.e. in mean-field approximation, there are only two distinct phases, a quasi-condensate of the hard-core bosons and a 120$^\circ$ or spiral spin phase.
-A transition between these occurs if the strength of the mean-field second-order hopping becomes comparable to the direct one.
+If the effects of quantum fluctuations on the complex hopping are neglected, i.e. in mean-field approximation, there {\resubmark is a competition between the nearest-neighbor (NN) hopping, which tries to establish a condensate of the hard-core bosons, and the next-nearest-neighbor (NNN) hopping, driving the system into a 120$^\circ$ or spiral spin phase.} A transition between the { two phases} occurs if the strength of the mean-field second-order hopping becomes comparable to the direct one.